 - Optionally, change the title and directory and click Save.

-By default, QuickCapture will create duplicates of the target feature layers referenced by the existing project.
-Optionally, the existing layers can be reused.
+By default, QuickCapture will reuse the existing feature layers referenced by the project.
+Optionally, duplicates of the target layers can be created.
 The created project is not automatically shared.

 Create a new project from a sample